 - Seek out amazing Japanese food at Kambei Japanese Restaurant or purchase local produce and home baked goods from Ballarat Mushroom Farm to whip up your own feast.

 - Visit Prue’s hometown, the historic town of Clunes, which is 30-minutes from Ballarat.
 Wander through the charming main street, browse the gift stores or pop in for high tea before taking a stroll along the creek.

-- Get out in nature at Mt Beckworth Scenic Reserve or relax with a glass of wine at Eastern Peake Vineyard.
+- Relax with a glass of wine at Eastern Peake Vineyard.